-The Family Educational Rights and Privacy Act (FERPA) of 1974 is a federal law that states: (a) written institutional policy that should be established; and (b) that a statement of adopted processes covers the privacy rights of students must be made available.
+The Family Educational Rights and Privacy Act (FERPA) of 1974 is a federal law that states: (a) that a written institutional policy must be established; and (b) that a statement of adopted processes covering the privacy rights of students must be made available.
 The law provides that the institution will preserve the confidentiality of student education records.

 The University accords all the rights under this law to students who are declared independent.
 No one outside of the institution shall be permitted access to - nor will the institution disclose any information from - a student's educational records without his/her written consent.
-Exceptions include disclosure of necessary information to other personnel within the University; to officials of other institutions in which students seek to enroll; to persons or organizations affording students scholarships; to persons in amenability with a judicial order and persons in an emergency in order to guard the health and safety of the student or other persons; and, to accrediting agencies carrying out their accreditation function, All these exceptions are permitted under FERPA.
+Exceptions include disclosure of necessary information to other personnel within the University; to officials of other institutions in which students seek to enroll; to persons or organizations affording students scholarships; to persons in amenability with a judicial order and persons in an emergency in order to guard the health or safety of the student or other persons; and, to accrediting agencies carrying out their accreditation function, All these exceptions are permitted under FERPA.

 Within the Leighton University community, only those members (individually or collectively) acting in the student's educational interest(s) are allowed access to student education records.
-These members include personnel in offices defined by the institution, e.g., Admissions offices, Registrar Services, Finance Office, and specific academic personnel within their need-to-know limitations.
-At its discretion, Leighton University may provide directory information per the FERPA provisions, including student name, hometown, address, date of birth, university address and telephone number, dates of attendance, class standing, major field of study, previous institution(s) attended, awards, honors (includes honor roll), degree(s) conferred (including dates) and participation in officially recognize institutional activities.
+These members include personnel in offices defined by the institution, e.g., Admissions offices, Bursar's Office and Office of the Registrar and specific academic personnel within their need-to-know limitations.

+At its discretion, the University may issue a directory of information per the FERPA provisions, including student name, hometown, address, date of birth, university address and telephone number, dates of attendance, class standing, major field of study, previous institution(s) attended, awards, honors (includes honor roll), degree(s) conferred (including dates) and participation in officially recognize institutional activities.
 Students may stipulate withholding their directory information by filing a notification to the Office of the Vice President for Enrollment Management and Student Affairs.
 Authorization to withhold the directory information must be filed annually in the Office of the Vice President for Enrollment Management and Student Affairs and Enrollment Management.

-The law affords students with the right to inspect and review the information contained in their educational records, to challenge the content and accuracy of those records, is entitled to a hearing if the outcome of the challenge is deemed to have been unsatisfactory and if they believe the decisions of the hearing panel were unacceptable, to submit explanatory statements for inclusion in their files.
-The institution has designated the University's vice president for student affairs and enrollment management to coordinate inspection and review procedures for student educational records, including admission, personal, academic, and placement records.
-Students wanting to review their educational records must make written requests to the Office of the Vice President for Enrollment Management and Student Affairs.
-The request must include a listing of the specific item or items of interest or concern.
-Only records covered under FERPA will be made open within forty-five (45) days of the appeal.
-Students may also request to have copies made of their records with specific exclusions (e.g., a copy of the student's academic record for which a financial hold exists or a transcript of an original or source document exists elsewhere).
+The law affords students with the right to inspect and review the information contained in their educational records, to challenge the content and accuracy of those records, to have a hearing if the outcome of the challenge is unsatisfactory and if they believe the decisions of the hearing panel are unacceptable, to submit explanatory statements for inclusion in their files.
+The institution has designated the University's Vice President for Enrollment Management and Student Affairs and enrollment management to coordinate inspection and review procedures for student educational records, including admission, personal, academic, and placement records.
+Students wanting to review their educational records must make written requests to the Office of the Vice President for Enrollment Management and Student Affairs listing the item or items of interest.
+Only records covered by FERPA will be made available to the student on a date no later than forty-five (45) days after the appeal.
+Students may request to obtain copies of their records with specific exclusions (e.g., a copy of their academic record for which a financial hold exists or a transcript of an original or source document exists elsewhere).
 These copies can be made at the student's expense, at the prevailing rates listed by the Office of Registrar.